John Craig (physician): John Craig, younger

+John Craig had a brother Thomas Craig.
+His son, the younger John Craig (died 1655), was also a physician.
+Thomas Overbury requested the services of "young Craig" (John Craig (died 1655)) as a physician when he was a prisoner in the Tower of London in April 1613.
+He attended the sick bed of King James in 1625.
+He criticised treatments suggested by Mary Villiers, Countess of Buckingham.
+For his speeches to the Countess, Craig was ordered to leave court.

 Astronomy and mathematics

 Craig was an academic in Germany for an extended period.
 He was in Königsberg in 1569, and in 1570 as a medical student under Caspar Peucer.
 He was in Frankfurt-on-Oder in 1573, teaching mathematics and logic.
 Paul Wittich taught him astronomy at the University of Frankfurt (Oder) in 1576.
 John Craig owned a copy of Copernicus' De Revolutionibus Orbium Coelestium (1566 edition).
 He made notes from the lectures of Paul Wittich in this book.
 It was later owned by James Douglas of Whittinghame and is now held by the University of Edinburgh.
 Aberdeen University has a similar volume with Duncan Liddel's notes from Wittich lectures.

 After his return to Scotland, Craig wrote a manuscript "Capnuraniae seu Comet, in Aethera Sublimatio" addressed to Tycho Brahe.
 Some of their correspondence was printed by Rudolf August Nolten.
 Craig's work was prompted by the Great Comet of 1577.
 The contact with Brahe was set up by William Stewart of Houston, a diplomat who frequently visited Denmark.
 Brahe sent Craig a copy of his 1588 De Mundi Aetheri Recentioribus Phaenomenis, probably with William Stewart.
 Brahe dated the gift at Uraniborg 2 November 1588 and the book is also now in Edinburgh University's library.
 However, Craig disagreed with Brahe's observations and conclusions.